 They were part of a group of six inexperienced hikers attempting to summit Mt.
 Baldy, the range’s highest point.

-After a morning of sunny skies, the afternoon brought first a light rain, then, as temperatures fell, a heavy, wet snow.
+After a morning of sunny skies, the afternoon brought first light rain, then, as temperatures fell, heavy, wet snow.

-The boys were only halfway up the mountain, but as giant flakes covered the ground, three decided to return to camp.
+The boys were only halfway up the mountain, but three decided to return to camp as giant flakes covered the ground.

 The others kept climbing.
 They disappeared into a severe blizzard on a notoriously rugged peak and were never seen alive again.